 Yes.
 We have mats for you to use.
 You can borrow one for free on your first visit and we ask a $1 donation after that (and we in turn donate that money to the Maple Farm Animal Sanctuary).

 I tried calling over and over but no one answers the phone.
 Are you open?

 Yes we are!
 Our studios open 30 minutes before any class begins.
-The phone often goes to voicemail so it will never be answered.
-You can leave your questions on the voicemail or email (email@example.com); email is typically answered significantly faster.
+The phone, which is in the office in our Cambridge location only (Somerville does not have a phone) goes to voicemail when no one is in the office.
+You can leave your questions about either studio on the voicemail or email (firstname.lastname@example.org); email is typically answered significantly faster.

 I have a question or want to buy something.
 Why is the door locked?

 Our desk is staffed 30 minutes before regularly scheduled classes.
 Check the class schedule and stop by before a class to make any purchases.
 In Cambridge, the front door will be unlocked during regular cafe hours — cafe staff can assist you with retail purchases but NOT yoga class purchases/gift cards, so please plan accordingly.

 Can I use my class card or membership at both studios?

 Absolutely.
 Come to whatever class fits your schedule.
 Just check in at the reception desk.

 Can I let my friend take a class using my class card?